nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_subscription-search.md

 Likely, you will find yourself using this feature in most scenarios.
 By default, the feature displays the [account information](www.example.com) tab.

-Upon selecting **start call**, the application will prompt you to confirm the subscriber's email address.
-This email address is a subscriber's registered email address, which a subscriber uses to access digital subscriptions.
-This registered email address may or may not be different than a subscriber's subscription email address, which is used for...<X<X>>
+**Note**: Upon selecting start call, the application may prompt you to confirm the subscriber’s registered email address.
+The registered email address is different than a subscription email address.
+A subscriber uses the registered email to access digital subscriptions, and may or may not be the subscription email address.

 (I think I should flesh this out more.
 Just unsure of why )